jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 refactor: make it better
 #################################################################################

-* I add one more line to test indexing with a negative number that is greater than the length of the list_
+* I add one more line to test indexing with a negative number that is greater than the length of the `list<https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ as a negative number

   .. code-block:: python